ila36IX/alx-low_level_programming/0x0D-preprocessor/README.md

 #endif /* GRANDPARENT_H */
 ```
- *Know we can include the the grand_parent.h file to our code without worring about violating the one difinition rule
+ *New we can include the the grand_parent.h file to our code without worring about violating the one difinition rule